canonical/ubuntu-mir/README.md

 good reasons usually triggered by painful lessons learned no one wants to repeat), will be considered and thereby might create useful suggestions for components that are central to Ubuntu, its quality and maintainability.

+We'd create a MIR bug if there was none.
+But if there was a bug alread we'd want to keep the context together and avoid flooding launchpad with multiple MIR bugs for a single package.
+Therefore in this case, just as we do when we retroactively promote in SRUs we'd add per-series bug tasks to show the state of each review independently.
+If source renames are involved those can be tracked the same way all associated to one bug.

+### Renamed or Reorganized sources

+We can use some regular events to start with re-reviews at a small scale, and that is when things pop up on our radar anyway.

+In the past, if a source was already in main, but then appeared in a different form - common cases that come to mind are renames or code split out - have gotten a fast-path approval based on being in main already.

+But from now on, for packages old enough to not have any audit-trail via a MIR bug, we want to do a re-evaluation when they show up as component mismatch.

+### opt-in re-review

+For special cases (read: do not dump hundreds of requests to the MIR team at once) teams can also request a re-review.
+That might even be worthwhile if there already is a former MIR bug - for example if the project was rewritten in another language all former assumptions might be invalid anyway.

+For that a team should contact the MIR team directly in the MIR team meeting.

 # Filing a MIR bug